DJAyth/cache-invalidator-api/README.md

 ## Description

-API written in Goland that implements the ability to automatically invalidate cloudfront cache for the supplied distribution and paths
+API written in Golang that implements the ability to automatically invalidate cloudfront cache for the supplied distribution and paths

 ## Getting Started